Takashiidobe/notes/src/business/interviewee-questions.md

 Getting to a more specific and related aspect of team growth is beneficial.
 Furthermore, understanding how the company is investing in the groups that you will be working with may provide valuable information about the resources, complexity, and priority of the shared initiatives.
 Leadership

-## I wanted to know if you base your innovation process more on the Silicon Valley style “move fast and break things,” or precision and artistry?
+## I Wanted to Know if You Base Your Innovation Process More on the Silicon Valley Style “move Fast and Break things,” or Precision and Artistry?

 ### Who to Ask:
 CEO / Founder